via Imago

 Have an interesting take?

-With the HC’s vote of confidence right from the start, it’ll be interesting to see just how far Dart has progressed during the training camps.
-If he starts showing the true potential Daboll has already seen in him, the Giants’ new franchise QB might just make his debut this season.
-If not, it’s Russell Wilson all the way, and then it’s Dart’s turn in ‘26.
+On another occasion, Dart has also noted that the QB room has been a big place for him to learn the NFL way.
+With both Wilson and Jameis Winston bringing solid veteran experience, Dart will “continue to lean on them” and become the best player he possibly can.
+With the HC’s vote of confidence right from the start, it will be interesting to see just how far Jaxson Dart has progressed during the training camps.
+If he starts showing the true potential Daboll has already seen in him, the Giants’ new franchise QB might make his debut this season.
+If not, it’s Russell Wilson all the way, and then it’s Dart’s turn in 2026.
+What do you think?

 ADVERTISEMENT